 🛡️ Vue.js and the Cyber Resilience Act: How Developers Can Avoid Mistakes

-What is CRA and why does it matter for frontend developers?
+What is CRA and why does it matter for frontend teams?

 The Cyber Resilience Act (CRA) is a new EU regulation that requires all digital products to be secure by default and properly maintained throughout their entire lifecycle.
 The goal is simple: reduce security risks in software and ensure that companies ship products that meet modern cybersecurity standards.

-For Vue developers and frontend engineering teams, this introduces concrete responsibilities:
+For Vue developers and frontend engineering teams, CRA creates concrete technical responsibilities that directly affect product compliance:

 • you can’t ignore vulnerabilities in npm packages or outdated dependencies

-• security by design becomes a mandatory requirement for any EU client project
+• security by design becomes an expected requirement for EU client projects under CRA

 • the way we structure code, handle dependencies, and manage updates now directly affects whether clients stay compliant or face legal, financial, or reputational risks